Province of Pavia

-The Denomination Province of Pavia is a wine region located in the northern part of Italy, in the Lombardy region.
-This area is renowned for the production of high-quality wines, reflecting the unique terroir and winemaking traditions of the region.
+The Pavia Province appellation is a wine region located in northern Italy, in the Lombardy region.
+This area is renowned for producing high-quality wines that reflect the region's unique terroir and winemaking traditions.

 History and Origins